openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/_VPUIP.md

-`weights` | memref of 16-bit float or bfloat16 type or QuantizedType values or VPURT Sparse Buffer Type `weight_table` | memref of 32-bit signed integer values `activation_window` | memref of 8-bit unsigned integer values `parent_input` | memref of any type values or VPURT Sparse Buffer Type `parent_output` | memref of any type values or VPURT Sparse Buffer Type `output_buff` | memref of 16-bit float or 32-bit float or bfloat16 type or QuantizedType values or VPURT Sparse Buffer Type `profiling_data` | memref of 64-bit unsigned integer values
+`weights` | memref of 16-bit float or bfloat16 type or QuantizedType values or VPURT Sparse Buffer Type `weight_table` | memref of 32-bit signed integer values `activation_window` | memref of 8-bit unsigned integer values `parent_input` | memref of any type values or VPURT Sparse Buffer Type or VPUIP buffer type to describe the buffer tiling `parent_output` | memref of any type values or VPURT Sparse Buffer Type or VPUIP buffer type to describe the buffer tiling `output_buff` | memref of 16-bit float or 32-bit float or bfloat16 type or QuantizedType values or VPURT Sparse Buffer Type or VPUIP buffer type to describe the buffer tiling
+`profiling_data` | memref of 64-bit unsigned integer values

 #### Results:

 | Result | Description |
 | :----: | ----------- |
-`output` | memref of 16-bit float or 32-bit float or bfloat16 type or QuantizedType values or VPURT Sparse Buffer Type `profiling_output` | memref of 64-bit unsigned integer values
+`output` | memref of 16-bit float or 32-bit float or bfloat16 type or QuantizedType values or VPURT Sparse Buffer Type or VPUIP buffer type to describe the buffer tiling
+`profiling_output` | memref of 64-bit unsigned integer values

 ### `VPUIP.NCEClusterTiling` (vpux::VPUIP::NCEClusterTilingOp)